luzhenqian/lvp.js/docs/en/basics/multi-value-check.md

 # Multi-value check

-It is more recommended that you use multi-value validation to validate your data, as form validation is one of the main use cases for Lv.
+It is more recommended that you use multi-value validation to validate your data, as form validation is one of the main use cases for Lvp.

 For example, in your program, there is the following order data, including the order number, ID card number and mobile phone number.